yesdog/Waterdog/README.md

 * PocketMine will randomize palette IDs on start, making server transfer break.
 You can get around this by using
 [this plugin](https://github.com/TobiasG-DE/RuntimeID-Fixer) for PocketMine to disable the randomization.
+* *Why are my UUIDs different?* - Waterdog unifies UUIDs for online mode by using the user's XUID.
+They will be consistent for all downstream servers, and they should always be the same for each XUID.
+Offline mode authorization will produce a UUID based on the username, just like normal BungeeCord.

 ## Join us